-“Shared success through community, collaboration and innovation.”
+Shared success through community, collaboration and innovation

 To guide and define our focus, we have adopted the definitions of ‘innovation’ and ‘leadership of innovation’ as follows:

-For the purpose of this charter, ‘innovation’ shall be defined as the generation and or discovery of ideas, be they original or adopted from another source, and the successful implementation of those ideas to create a better future.
+- ‘innovation’ shall be defined as the generation and/or discovery of ideas, be they original or adapted from another source, and the successful implementation of those ideas to create a better future.

-- ‘leadership of innovation‘ shall be defined as a process of social influence in which one person can enlist the aid and support of others in the accomplishment of a common task related to Innovation.
+- ‘leadership of innovation‘ shall be defined as a process of social influence in which one person can enlist the aid and support of others to accomplish a common task related to innovation.